Taoist-Labs/seedao-seed/contracts/README.md

 #### 3.3 Deploy `SeedManger` contract

-Please modify and confirm the value of the `Seed` contract address, the points token address and the points count condition in `scripts/2_deploy_seedminter.ts` #9 #11 #13 line, and then execute the deployment command:
+Please modify and confirm the value of the `Seed` contract address, the SCR address and the SCR amount condition in `scripts/2_deploy_seedminter.ts` #9 #11 #13 line, and then execute the deployment command:

 ```bash
 $ npx hardhat run --network mainnet scripts/2_deploy_seedminter.ts
 ```

 !!
-After the `SeedManger` contract is deployed successfully in the `scripts/2_deploy_seedminter.ts` script, the `changeMinter(address)` method of the `Seed` contract is called to modify its minter address to the address of the `SeedManger` contract !!
+After the `SeedManger` contract is deployed successfully in the `scripts/2_deploy_seedminter.ts` script, the `transferOwnership(address)` method of the `Seed` contract is called to modify its owner address to the address of the `SeedManger` contract !!

-> call `migrate(address[])` method to migrate SGN to SEED, up to 200 addresses can be passed at one time, if you need to migrate more addresses, you can call this method multiple times.
+> You can call `airdrop(address[])` method to migrate SGN to SEED, up to 200 addresses can be passed at one time, if you need to migrate more addresses, you can call this method multiple times.

 > To enable the whitelist free claim feature, you need to call: